 Join the movement!

-To reach all under-served communities in the US, it will take many researchers, health care professionals, institutions, organizations, and community leaders working together.
-Over the next year, we are creating a learning community where anyone can learn about the applications of global health strategies to bring health to all under-served US communities.
-This will be a space for collaboration, partnerships, and sharing.
+Researchers, health care professionals, institutions, organizations, and community leaders need to work together to improve health in all communities across the United States.
+We are creating a learning community where anyone can learn about the applications of global health strategies to eliminate health disparities.
+This is a space for collaboration, partnerships, and sharing.

 If you would like to be updated on the progress of this network, please join our mailing list: